2-Chloronicotinic acid

+2-Chloronicotinic acid (2-CNA) is a halogenated derivative of nicotinic acid.

+Synthesis

-2-Chloronicotinic acid (2-CNA) is a halogenated derivative of nicotinic acid that is used as an intermediate in the production of a variety of bioactive compounds, including boscalid and diflufenican.
-It can be synthesized by chlorination of the N-oxide of nicotinic acid or related nicotinyl compounds, by substitution of the hydroxyl group of 2-hydroxynicotinic acid, or by a tandem reaction involving cyclization of various acrolein derivatives.
+It can be synthesized by chlorination of the N-oxide of nicotinic acid or the related nicotinonitrile.
+Alternatively, it has been prepared by substitution of the hydroxyl group of 2-hydroxynicotinic acid or by a tandem reaction involving cyclization of various acrolein derivatives.

+Applications

+2-Chloronicotinic acid is an intermediate in the production of a variety of bioactive compounds, including boscalid and diflufenican.

+Other reported uses include Propizepine, Amdiglurax, Morniflumate, Niflumic acid, nevirapine, Clonixeril, and Flunixin.